siddharth-2001/ani_watch/README.md

 - Simple and intuitive user interface that enhances the overall viewing experience, with customizable settings and features to cater to individual preferences.

 AniWatch+ offers a comprehensive and immersive anime-watching experience for users, with a wide range of advanced features designed to enhance the overall viewing experience.

+Note*
+The project is for research purposes only and does not support piracy in any shape or form.